-One thing to note, beach-goers occasionally report to staff that they see folks gathering items like shells or even tidepool creatures (hand collection of biota).
+Beach-goers occasionally report to staff that they see folks gathering items like shells or even tidepool creatures (hand collection of biota).
 The MPA Watch data does not reflect these anecdotal reports.
-It is suggested that there are more onshore consumptive activities (violations) than the MPA Watch reveals.
+It is suggested that there are more on-shore consumptive activities (violations) than the MPA Watch data reveals.